Evaluating a Neural Network#

 • For binary classification, the confusion matrix is a 2x2 matrix that contains four values: true positive, true negative, false positive, and false negative.

 • For multi-class classification, the confusion matrix is an NxN matrix, where N is the number of classes.
-Each row represents the instances in a predicted class, while each column represents the instances in an actual class.
+Each row represents the instances in a actual class, while each column represents the instances in a predicted class.
 The diagonal elements represent the number of correct predictions, while off-diagonal elements represent incorrect predictions.

 Summary#

 In this tutorial, we learned how to evaluate a neural network using the TorchEval library.
-We also implemented a complete learning pipeline, providing you with an overview of the entire deep learning workflow in PyTorch, from data loading to model evaluation.
+We also built a complete learning pipeline with validation monitoring, providing you with an overview of the entire deep learning workflow in PyTorch, from data loading to a final test evaluation.
 We hope this series of tutorials has given you a clear picture of how all the pieces fit together in a real-world PyTorch project.